andrewtweber/proste-sdk/README.md

 # proste-sdk

-Easy SDK for any API
+Easy SDK for any RESTful API

 ## Extending